max-radin/VASPLAB/README.md

 Note that VASPLAB is not affiliated with VASP Software GmbH, the developers of VASP.

 ## Installation
 To install VASPLAB, place the VASPLAB folder somewhere on your hard drive (such as in your MATLAB folder).
 Then, from MATLAB, open File->Set Path, and add the VASPLAB `src` folder to your path.
+(For Octave, the Set Path menu can be found under Edit.)

 ## Usage
 Below is a summary of VASPLAB functions.
 For more details, see documentation in source code (or use the `help` command, e.g. `help import_poscar`).